MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ### -All

-Gets all modules in each module folder, including nested modules, manifest (.psd1) files, script module (.psm1) files, and binary module (.dll) files.
+Indicates that this cmdlet gets all modules in each module folder, including nested modules, manifest (.psd1) files, script module (.psm1) files, and binary module (.dll) files.
-Without the **All** parameter, `Get-Module` gets only the default module in each module folder.
+Without this parameter, `Get-Module` gets only the default module in each module folder.

 ```yaml
 Type: SwitchParameter